ramigs/nuxt-fauna-article/nuxt-fauna.md

 - dotenv
 - bulma

-Let's also install the required dependencies:
-Fauna driver we've used to populate the database in the seeder app.
+Let's also install the required dependencies: Fauna driver we've used to populate the database in the seeder app. and slugify will allows us to slug

 ```
 npm install faunadb slugify